-This TMDL document is a detailed analysis describing the development of FC bacteria TMDLs for three shellfish monitoring stations located in Sand and Whooping Island creeks in SFMA 12B, Charleston County, SC.
-Shellfish monitoring stations 12B-47, 12B-50, and 12B-52 have exceeded the shellfish harvesting WQS for "approved" classification.
-Station 12B-37 is the downstream boundary for these impaired stations, upstream of which is restricted for shellfish harvesting.
-All three impaired stations have been included in SC's draft 2024 §303(d) list of impaired waters.
-These stations have been prioritized and accepted by USEPA as metrics in the CWA §303(d) program performance measures.
+This TMDL document is a detailed analysis describing the development of FC bacteria TMDL for one shellfish monitoring station located Russel Creek in SFMA 12B, in Charleston County, SC.
+Shellfish monitoring station 12B-43A has exceeded the shellfish harvesting WQS for "approved" classification and has been included in SC's draft 2024 §303(d) list of impaired waters.
+Station 12B-43 is the downstream boundary for the impaired station, upstream of which is restricted for shellfish harvesting.
+The impaired station has been prioritized and accepted by the USEPA as metrics in the CWA §303(d) program performance measures.